-- The Fund is guaranteed by the Diocese of Canberra and Goulburn, who have agreed to provide continuing financial support to AIDF where required from the issuance date of these financial statements; - (b) The Fund has three financing facilities in place, two of which are held with ANZ and one with Westpac, with \$22m undrawn available at reporting date to fund operating activities as required (refer to Note 12 for further details).
-The two facilities held with ANZ provide for a total facility available of \$30m, with terms ending on 7 December 2022 and \$18m drawn at reporting date.
-The AIDF is confident they will be renewed promptly with suitable terms and conditions that ensure no interruption to operations will occur.
-Further the Westpac facility of \$10m undrawn at balance date expires on 31 March 2023. - (c) The financial position as at reporting date and cash flow forecasts for the next twelve months show that the Fund will be able to meet its debts as and when they fall due and payable; - (d) The current regulatory environment is expected to remain in place for the foreseeable future whereby the Fund operates under the Banking exemption No. 1 of 2017 issued by the Australian Prudential Regulation Authority.
+- (a) The Fund is guaranteed by the Diocese of Canberra and Goulburn, who have agreed to provide continuing financial support to AIDF where required from the issuance date of these financial statements; - (b) At reporting date being 31 December 2022, the Fund had three financing facilities in place, two of which are held with ANZ and one with Westpac, with \$17m undrawn available at reporting date to fund operating activities as required (refer to Note 12 for further details).
+The two facilities held with ANZ provided for a total facility available of \$30m, with \$15m drawn at reporting date, and these ANZ facilities were repaid in full before expiry on 30 June 2023, as outlined in Note 17.
+The third facility with Westpac provides for a total of \$10m with terms ending 31 March 2026 and \$8m drawn at report date. - (c) The financial position as at reporting date and cash flow forecasts for the next twelve months show that the Fund will be able to meet its debts as and when they fall due and payable; - (d) The current regulatory environment is expected to remain in place for the foreseeable future whereby the Fund operates under the Banking exemption No. 1 of 2017 issued by the Australian Prudential Regulation Authority.